beskarbuilder/TARS-BSK/docs/SEMANTIC_ENGINE_EN.md

 ---

-## ⚠️ Limitations and Edge Cases
+## ⚠️ Limitations and edge cases

-### Current Technical Restrictions
+### Current technical restrictions

 **1. Monolingual optimized model:**

-- Primarily trained on English, may lose nuances in Spanish
+- Primarily trained in English, may lose nuances in Spanish
 - Culturally specific concepts may not be well represented
 - Local slang or regionalisms may generate suboptimal embeddings